jumpget/jumpget/README.md

 # JumpGet [![JumpGet](https://circleci.com/gh/jumpget/jumpget.svg?style=svg)](https://circleci.com/gh/lsgrep/jumpget)

-This tool only make sense if your networks drops packets a lot.
-It works as if a file CDN on demand.
-You can fetch files to your VPS then you can download it from your VPS assuming you have a good network connectivity on your VPS & you've set better TCP params on your VPS.
+This tool makes sense if your network drops packets a lot.
+It works as if a file CDN on demand, assuming you have a good network connectivity on your VPS & you've set better TCP params on your VPS.
+I have a shitty network and this tool is making my life easier.

 ![jumpget](https://raw.githubusercontent.com/jumpget/jumpget/master/assets/jumpget.gif)